- Home

 Let’s face it – the Colt is a synonym with the Wild West for a very good reason.
 The Peacemaker is an iconic gun, considered one of the best revolvers in the world, and anyone would be lucky to have it (about 150 to 200 years ago).

 Right off the bat, this revolver is incredibly powerful, and it will take down anything the round comes into contact with.
-It’s a fun weapon to fire at the range, even at medium-range distances.
+It’s a fun gun to fire at the range, even at medium-range distances.

 However, this gun isn’t practical for anything other than recreational shooting.
 It utilizes the single action design, meaning you’ll have to rotate the cylinder after each shot.
-Because of this, your rate of fire will be abysmal, making this weapon a bag choice for hunting and self-defense (as both scenarios require fast shooting).
+Because of this, your rate of fire will be abysmal, making this gun a bag choice for hunting and self-defense (as both scenarios require fast shooting).

 Additionally, the gun isn’t cheap (it’s a collector’s item, after all), and it’s heavy.